projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 ![set context to docker-for-desktop](/img/docker-for-mac-context.png)

-## install the helm CLI
+## install Helm

 [Helm](https://helm.sh) is a popular package manager for Kubernetes.
 The riff runtime and its dependencies are provided as Helm charts.

-Download and install the latest [Helm 2.x release](https://github.com/helm/helm/releases) for your platform.
+Download and install the latest [Helm 2.x client CLI](https://helm.sh/docs/using_helm/#installing-helm) for your platform.
 (Helm 3 is currently in alpha and has not been tested for compatibility with riff)

-After installing the Helm CLI, we need to initialize the Helm Tiller in our cluster.
+After installing the Helm CLI, initialize the Helm Tiller in our cluster.

-> NOTE: Please see the Helm documentation for how to [secure the connection to Tiller within your cluster](https://helm.sh/docs/using_helm/#securing-your-helm-installation).

 ```sh
 kubectl create serviceaccount tiller -n kube-system
 kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount kube-system:tiller
 helm init --wait --service-account tiller
 ```

+> Please see the [Helm documentation](https://helm.sh/docs/using_helm/#securing-your-helm-installation) for additional Helm security configuration.

 ## install the riff CLI